ilqcho/ilqcho/README.md

 <h4>Fullstack/Frontend developer!</h4>

 Hi!
-My name is Ignacio and I've been learning programation since Aug 2019.
-During the quarantine I had the opportunity to focus on development and i've enjoyed it a lot.
+My name is Ignacio and I've been learning programation since Aug 2018.
+During the quarantine I had the opportunity to focus on development and I've enjoyed it a lot.

-:trumpet:I graduated with a diploma on FullStack web development with React.js at UTN.ba and I'm happy to say that I a, already working a web developer!
+:trumpet:I graduated with a diploma on FullStack web development with React.js at UTN.ba!

 I'm a very curious person :mag_right:, so if I don´t know something I will find out how to do it and I think that's why programming has been a perfect fit for me.